dzm1337/terminal_tweaker/README.md

 # terminal_tweaker 🛠️

 Just a collection of scripts to automate the setup of a high-performance terminal and a streamlined Python environment.
-No fluff, just speed.

 ## Overview 🚀

-The goal of **terminal_tweaker** is to ditch heavy legacy tools for fast, modern alternatives written in Rust and Zig.
-It focuses on:
+The goal of **terminal_tweaker** 🍓​
 1. A GPU-accelerated terminal interface.
-2. A Python workflow powered exclusively by Ruff for instant fixes and formatting.
+2. A Python workflow powered exclusively by Ruff for instant fixes and formatting flake8.

 ---